dimagi/commcare-hq/migrating.md

       - Bundles
          - `cp staticfiles/hqwebapp/js/common.js corehq/apps/hqwebapp/static/hqwebapp/js/common.js`
          - `cp staticfiles/hqwebapp/js/bundle.js   corehq/apps/hqwebapp/static/hqwebapp/js/bundle.js`
          - ...and the same for any other bundles used on the page you're testing.
-The easiest way to check this is to open the page on staging, open the browser console, and check the resources tab to see what javascript files are requests.
+The easiest way to check this is to open the page on staging, open the browser console, and check the resources tab to see what javascript files are requested.

 ## Moving away from classical inheritance